chailandau/datocms-plugin-sidebar-button/README.md

 # Sidebar Webhook

 Add a sidebar panel featuring a custom button.
+Button can be configured to be an external link or webhook.

 ## Customizeable